lcleymaet/Raw_Code_portfolio/README.md

 Files written by me are RasterGrid_LogisticPrep.R, aggregate_and_check.R, ebd_clean.R, gridding.R, and logistic_reg.R.
 Additionally, write_up.Rmd was largely written by me.
 Other files are writted by a collaborator on the project.

 This project sought to conduct preliminary analysis and determine if it is possible to model e-Bird citizen science database observations in Nevada using limited data.
 The project includes data cleaning, missing data modeling, logistic regression, and visualization.
 Findings are detailed in write_up.Rmd, including charts, analyses, and discussion of results.
 This project is being used as a basis for the analysis that will be conducted in my thesis, where the first part is describing observer bias in the e-Bird database and creating a model that predicts the likelihood of obtaining an observation in any given location.

+This repository **does not** contain the datasets involved in conducting this analysis due to the secure nature of the data.